 Honeywell Fiesta Bowl Aerospace Challenge

-The Honeywell Fiesta Bowl Aerospace Challenge featuring Microsoft Mission Control was conceived in the summer of 1999.
+The Honeywell Fiesta Bowl Aerospace Challenge presented by American Airlines was conceived in the summer of 1999.
 Honeywell joined the team shortly after and with the help of some of their top engineers the program was put into motion.
 That same year the newly established Challenger Space Science Center joined the team as educational advisors and the host facility of the event.
 The partnership of the Challenger Space Center Arizona has allowed the program to grow to more than 1,000 participants each year.
 The relationships forged by the Challenger Space Center Arizona and Arizona schools have solidified the tremendous level of school participation.

 Following the program’s success and educational notoriety, the event preliminaries were moved in 2004 to a larger facility, ASU West Campus, and in 2006 the preliminaries were expanded to encompass two days due to the large growth in participants.

 In 2009, the competition, continuing to evolve, changed its challenge.
 The students are now required to develop plans for an International Lunar Base, which includes physical scale models as well as scientific explanations on how they can sustain a crew of up to 50 people for two years.
 Their projects detail how they will create ways of mining, storing and processing Helium 3.

 In 2010, a record-breaking number of students joined the competition with 245 teams competing for the chance to win a VIP trip to the Johnson Space Center in Houston, Texas.